oqolarte/oblong/content/project/site.md

 It's not really that I find JS harmful, although some would argue that it could be.
 I don't even know enough of the language to make that claim.

+I'd assume that there are applications where JavaScript definitely shines.

 So why this "distaste" for JS in websites?

 Given the simple layout, the interactions with the visitor are limited to clicking links, which my site can practically do without JavaScript.